The Magic of Impermanence and its Power to Liberate

 When we embrace the reality of impermanence as a natural law of the universe, our attitude towards life changes irreversibly.
-The power of gratitude brings us to an elevated state of joyful being by highlighting all the things we are fortunate enough to have.
-Our mind is rewired to focus on the things we have instead of the things we don’t, and that leads to much joy and happiness.
+The power of gratitude brings us to an elevated state of joy.
+Being by highlighting all the things we are fortunate enough to have.
+Our mind is rewired to focus on the things we have instead of the things we don’t.
+And that leads to much joy and happiness.

-Deep found appreciation of impermanence also brings our mindfulness intensely into the present moment because it is all we truly have and everything we experience in life.
+Deep found appreciation of impermanence also brings our mindfulness intensely.
+Into the present moment because it is all we truly have and everything we experience in life.
 When we are reminded of the past, we do so in the present moment.
 When we ponder about the future, we also do it in the present moment.
-Life is only ever lived in the present moment, and realization of this truth grounds us deeply in the here and now.
-When we do so, the worries of the past appear so far away, and the stresses of the future seem so insubstantial.
-We still plan for the future because it is the social responsibility of the collective, but we do so with much more clarity and intention.
+Life is only ever lived in the present moment.
+And the realization of this truth grounds us deeply in the here and now.
+When we do so, the worries of the past appear so far away.
+And the stresses of the future seem so insubstantial.
+We still plan for the future because it is the social responsibility of the collective.
+But we do so with much more clarity and intention.

-With the wisdom of impermanence, we live much more freely by not becoming overly attached to things that we cannot control, that are temporal by nature, and that are inherently unreliable.
-We understand that all physical objects in the material world such as our cars, houses, clothing and possessions are under the influence of many external factors that are out of our control and we can lose ownership of them as easily as the changing tides in the ocean.
-Instead of deriving our pleasure and happiness from the external world, our joy arises deep within a peaceful mind that remains calm and unmoving in the midst of the turbulent and ever-changing world.
-By not becoming overly involved with what we cannot control, we cultivate a resilient and controlled mind that brings us endless joy and fulfillment.
+With the wisdom of impermanence, we live much more freely by not becoming overly attached to things.
+We cannot control, that are temporal by nature, and that is inherently unreliable.
+We understand that all physical objects in the material world.
+Such as our cars, houses, clothing, and possessions are under the influence of many external factors.
+That is out of our control and we can lose ownership of them as easily.
+As the changing tides in the ocean.
+Instead of deriving our pleasure and happiness from the external world, our joy arises deep within a peaceful mind.
+That remains calm and unmoving in the midst of the turbulent and ever-changing world.
+By not becoming overly involved with what we cannot control.
+We cultivate a resilient and controlled mind that brings us endless joy and fulfillment.

 How embracing impermanence has changed my life forever

-When I think about all the things I used to get worked up over, it highlights just how far I’ve come.
-I would worry so much about what my friends were doing, what others thought of me, what was the right way to live, and what were the right things to say and do.
-I lived such a fake life, chasing all the things I didn’t really care about all because it was what everyone else was doing.
+I would worry so much about what my friends were doing.
+What others thought of me, what was the right way to live.
+And what were the right things to say and do?
+I lived such a fake life, chasing all the things I didn’t really care about all.
+Because it was what everyone else was doing.

-It lead me to study accounting because it was a safe and professional path.
-I purchased my first apartment unit at the age of 21 because buying property was supposed to be smart.
-I worked as an accountant for four years, mindlessly going to work every day because it was deemed the “successful career path.”
-It wasn’t until I finally became a CPA at 25 that I realized I had been climbing up the wrong tree my whole life.
-Luckily for me, I discovered quite early on that if I had remained in the corporate world until my retirement, sure I would have lived a comfortable life.
-But I pictured very vividly for the first time, myself on my deathbed, reflecting not on the wealth I’d have accumulated, but on how meaningless of a life I would have lived if I had worked a nine-to-five accounting job for the majority of my time on earth.
+Luckily for me, I discovered quite early on that if I had remained in the corporate world.
+Until my retirement. sure I would have lived a comfortable life.
+But I pictured very vividly for the first time.
+Myself on my deathbed, reflecting not on the wealth I’d have accumulated.
+But on how meaningless of a life I would have lived if I had worked.
+Nine-to-five accounting jobs for the majority of my time on earth.

-This sobering image lead me to an epiphany that in my dying moments, nothing else would matter at all.
-Realizing the impermanence of life and the uncertainty of the future, I decided it was best to live life like it was my last day, intentionally, and with nothing to lose.
-I quit my job, sold my house and all my belongings, and began traveling as a nomad with just a backpack, seeking the answers on how to maximize this short human experience I have been blessed with.
+This sobering image leads me to an epiphany that in my dying moments, nothing else would matter at all.
+Realizing the impermanence of life and the uncertainty of the future.
+I decided it was best to live life like it was my last day, intentionally, and with nothing to lose.
+I quit my job, sold my house and all my belongings.
+And began traveling as a nomad with just a backpack.
+Seeking the answers on how to maximize this short human experience I have been blessed with.
 With no clear plan in mind, I just followed conditions as they presented themselves.

-After a friendly conversation with a telemarketer who quickly gave up trying to sell me insurance after hearing of my lifestyle, he was fascinated by what I was doing and introduced to me the world of TEFL – Teaching English as a Foreign Language.
+After a friendly conversation with a telemarketer.
+Who quickly gave up trying to sell me insurance after hearing of my lifestyle.
+And introduced to me the world of TEFL – Teaching English as a Foreign Language.
 I took on his advice and became certified with a TEFL certificate by an online school the following month.
 Then another two months later, I found myself in China working my very first English teaching job.
-Following conditions, I then considered my mother’s invitation to join her on a six-month Monastic Retreat in a Taiwan Monastery called Fo Guang Shan.
-This was how I became a Buddhist Monk for two years and learned everything I could about Buddhist philosophy on joy and suffering.
+Following conditions.
+I then considered my mother’s invitation to join her on a six-month Monastic Retreat.
+In a Taiwan Monastery called Fo Guang Shan.
+This was how I became a Buddhist Monk for two years.
+And learned everything I could about Buddhist philosophy on joy and suffering.

-After two years, I decided it was time to continue my adventure elsewhere, and after disrobing, I accepted my first job offer, which was at a High School in a small town called Chaiyaphum in Thailand.
-I have been here for fourteen months now, and I am writing this from a school that I opened with my partner of 1 year.
-The school is called Happy Learning Club.
-Two months ago, I went to India to do a Yoga Teacher Training course for a month, and since then, I have been teaching yoga every day, free open classes to everyone in the community.
+After two years, I decided it was time to continue my adventure elsewhere, and after disrobing.
+I accepted my first job offer.
+I have been here for fourteen months now.
+And I am writing this from a school that I opened with my partner of 1 year.
+Two months ago, I went to India to do a Yoga Teacher Training course for a month.
+And since then, I have been teaching yoga every day, free open classes to everyone in the community.

-It seems incredibly magical, writing down my life of the past five years, but all I did was live presently, following conditions, and not attaching myself to things I have no control over.
-I feel free as a bird, happy and relaxed, and enjoy what I am doing, though I have no idea what the future holds.
+It seems incredibly magical, writing down my life for the past five years.
+But all I did was live presently, following conditions, and not attaching myself to things I have no control over.
+I feel free as a bird, happy and relaxed.
+And enjoy what I am doing, though I have no idea what the future holds.
 And I much prefer it this way.